antonioporto/antonioporto/README.md

 # Antonio Carlos Porto

+### Agronomist - Universidade Estadual do Sudoeste da Bahia
+### Master in Genetics and Planted Breeding - Universidade Federal de Lavras
+### Visiting Scholar in Forage Genetics and Breeding - University of Florida
-## Universidade Federal de Lavras
+### Doctor in Genetics and Planted Breeding - Universidade Federal de Lavras
-### Programa de Pós graduação em Genética e Melhoramento de Plantas